 The Homecourt Surface Cleaner

-What I liked about Homecourt's Surface Cleaner is that it's safe to use on many surfaces, including finished wood, tile, sealed stone, stainless steel, and granite.
+What I like about Homecourt's Surface Cleaner is that it's safe to use on many surfaces, including finished wood, tile, sealed stone, stainless steel, and granite.
 It even works on glass and mirrors without leaving streaks.
 With just a few spritzes, I can tackle and clean up spills, dust, crumbs, and even smudges.
 It's great for cleaning up grease and oil spots on stoves as well, as long as you let it soak for a bit.
 The cleaning solution contains a coconut-derived degreaser to help dissolve grease and Mediterranean cypress oil to help purify.
-Another thing I appreciated about this surface cleaner is how the scent lingers for a while.
+Another thing I appreciate about this surface cleaner is how the scent lingers for a while.
 Any time I walk by a wiped-down surface, I get a subtle waft of minty, earthy freshness.

 The Homecourt Dish Soap

 Homecourt's Dish Soap creates a rich foam with plant-derived surfactants that remove stuck-on food and thoroughly disinfect.
 A big thing to note with the dish soap is that it does not leave my hands feeling overly dry and stripped.
 The formula contains glycerin to hydrate the skin.
 The scent just fills the air around your sink to give you a sense of calm while doing the dishes.
 Another thing I love about this dish soap is that it leaves my glasses, dinnerware, silverware, pots, and pans looking shiny as ever.
 It effectively cleans and disinfects while giving my kitchenware a nice, sparkly finish.